Keystroke Dynamics: Concepts, Techniques, and Applications

-\paragraph{K-Nearest Neighbors} K-Nearest Neighbors (KNN) is a non-parametric supervised machine learning classifier (although can also be unsupervised) that classifies new data points based on their proximity with data points of already known classes.
+\paragraph{K-Nearest Neighbors} K-Nearest Neighbors (KNN) is a supervised machine learning classifier (although it can also be unsupervised) that classifies new data points based on their proximity with data points of already known classes.
 KNN works on the assumption that data points of similar classes are closer to each other and can be found near each other \cite{hu2008k, stanciu2016effectiveness, anusas2019strengthening}.
-During testing the distances between a new point of data and prior points (neighbors) is calcualted.
+During testing the distances between a new point of data and prior points (neighbors) are calculated.
 A class label is assigned to a new data point based on a majority vote between its K nearest neighbors, where K is the number of neighbors that will be checked to determine the class to assign for the new query point.
 Generally, the optimal value of K is found experimentally, as a low value of K results in low bias but high variance, while a high value of K gives high bias and low variance.
-Distance metrics (such as the Euclidean distance, Manhattan distance, Hamming distance etc.) are used in calculating the distance between the query point and other data points.
+Distance metrics (such as the Euclidean distance, Manhattan distance, Hamming distance, etc.) are used to calculate the distance between the query point and other data points.
 These distance metrics form the decision boundaries.
-KNN is known as a lazy learner it does the nearest neighbor calculation at every run time.
-Because of this, it is used only on less dimensional data and has high computational cost when used on high dimensional data.
+KNN is known as a lazy learner as it does the nearest neighbor calculation at every run time.
+Because of this, it is used only on low-dimensional data and has a high computational cost when used on high-dimensional data.